azure-octo/dapr-apim-demo/README.md

                --publisher-name "OCTO Azure"
 ```

-> Note, this operation will take a while (~10 min depending on your configuration)
+> Note, depending on your configuration, this operation may take 10+ min

 Update the [api.yaml](./api.yaml) with the `gatewayUrl`